pradumnnec/fogflow/doc/en/source/scorpioIntegration.rst

 **Pre-Requisites:**

-* Fogflow should be up and running with atleast one node.
+* FogFlow should be up and running with atleast one node.
 * Scorpio Broker should be up and running.
 * Create and trigger topology of two FogFunction (`See Document`_).
 * Create 1-FogFunction that publish update on FogFlow Broker (`Use template`_).